 The US already has a military presence in Niger's southwestern capital of Niamey, where it has stationed MQ-9 Reaper drones, which can both carry weapons and conduct surveillance.

-"There will be much focus on reconnaissance in these initiatives," he told DW.
+Independent security analyst Ryan Cummings describes the use of drones as a ploy by the US government to support existing counterterrorism forces in the region as opposed to being directly involved in the fight against jihadist groups operating across the continent."There will be much focus on reconnaissance in these initiatives," he told DW.
 "You'll probably find that in certain areas the mandate of these drones will differ.
 We have seen that in Somalia, for example, the United States uses drones for more offensive mandates against the al-Shabab Islamic extremist movement, but they might not necessarily replicate the same form of mandate in other countries where you already have international assistance in the form of counterterrorism operations."

 Cummings said Niger was conspicuous in this regard in that the French military was already involved in the country as part of its wider Barkane operation.